apirogov/flat-checker/README.md

 `fltl-checker -g FILE -f FORMULA -n SIZE`

-The file must describe a directed graph with labeled nodes in a simple format as shown in the `examples/` directory.
+The file must describe a directed graph with labeled nodes in a simple format as shown in the `examples/` directory or in DOT format (from GraphViz).
 If no file argument is provided, the graph is read from standard input.

 The LTL formula has the following grammar: